X-Men: The Animated Series: Other versions

 The original opening sequence, used throughout the first four seasons, features the X-Men demonstrating their mutant abilities to an instrumental theme written by Ron Wasserman and composed by Haim Saban and Shuki Levy.
 A modified version is introduced in the fifth season.
-When UPN began airing reruns on Sunday mornings, an alternate credits sequence was used: a high-quality Japanese-animated version of the original opening.
-This modified version occasionally appears in the digital streaming release of the show, which was used for re-runs on Toon Disney.
+When the series was run on weekday syndication, an alternate credits sequence was used: a high-quality Japanese-animated version of the original opening.
+This modified version occasionally appears in the digital streaming release of the show, which was used for re-runs on UPN on Sunday mornings, and on Toon Disney.

 In Italy, where the series began airing in 1994 on Canale 5, the intro and outro sequences were replaced by a new sequence and theme song: "Insuperabili X-Men", sung by Marco Destro and Pietro Ubaldi.

 X-Men originally aired on TV Tokyo from 1994 to 1995.
 For the TV Tokyo dub of the series, the intro was replaced with a new, Japanese-animated sequence and a new theme: "Rising" by Ambience.
 Starting with episode 42, a second intro was used, featuring the song "Dakishimetai Dare Yori Mo" (抱きしめたい誰よりも).
 The end credits sequence was also changed: it featured shots of American X-Men comic books set to the song "Back to You", also by Ambience.

 The TV Tokyo dub was directed by Yoshikazu Iwanami and featured scripts rewritten to include a more humorous, self-satirical tone with an emphasis on comical adlibbing, a hallmark of his dubbing style.
 Episodes were edited for time so that new segments could be added to the end to promote X-Men: Children of the Atom, which featured the dub actors pretending to play the game as their characters.
 A second dub was made in the early 2000s for broadcast on Toon Disney (Japan) that is more faithful to the original English scripts and does not cut episodes for time.
 This version used the original American intro and end credits rather than the unique ones created for the TV Tokyo version.

 Two versions of the episode "No Mutant is an Island" exist, each with a different animation.
-The first version was aired for Toon Disney reruns, can be seen on digital streaming services such as Amazon Video, aired on Fox Kids in the United States, and uses the remixed intro theme from Season 5.
-The second version is available on Region 1 DVD, aired on Fox Kids overseas, and uses the default intro theme from Seasons 1–4.
+The first version was aired for Toon Disney reruns, can be seen on digital streaming services such as Amazon Prime Video and Disney+, aired on Fox Kids in the United States, and uses the remixed intro theme from Season 5.
+The second version is available on Region 1 DVD, aired on overseas Fox Kids channels, and uses the default intro theme from Seasons 1–4.